he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Minion Guise.md

 **Social:**

-Actions and abilities with the social trait can be used only while a [[Vigilante]] is in their social identity.
+Actions and abilities with the social trait can be used only while a [[DATABASE/archetype/Vigilante|vigilante]] is in their social identity.